Close

 Free trial and warranty

 ADT offers a 30-day trial period for its medical alert systems.
 The company also has a free protection plan that covers the medical alert devices and any accessories you purchase for as long as you’re a customer.
 For example, if the device or accessory doesn’t work properly, it will be replaced at no charge.
-But this does not cover loss of the device or accessories (you will be charged for a replacement of lost items).
+The protection plan does not cover loss of the device or accessories (you will be charged for replacement of lost items).

 Additional fees